-- 1. Usage The maximum number systems that can be registered with the activation key concurrently.
+- 5. Usage The maximum number systems that can be registered with the activation key concurrently.
 Leave blank for unlimited use.
-Deleting a system profile reduces the usage count by one and registering a system profile with the key increases the usage count by one. - 2.
+Deleting a system profile reduces the usage count by one and registering a system profile with the key increases the usage count by one. - 6.
 Base Channels The primary channel for the key.
-This can be either the SUSE Manager Default channel, a SUSE provided channel, or a custom base channel.
-Selecting SUSE Manager Default allows client systems to register with the SUSE -provided default channel that corresponds with their installed version of SUSE Linux Enterprise.
+This can be either the Uyuni Default channel, a SUSE provided channel, or a custom base channel.
+Selecting Uyuni Default allows client systems to register with the SUSE-provided default channel that corresponds with their installed version of SUSE Linux Enterprise.
 You can also associate the key with a custom base channel.
-If a system using this key is not compatible with the selected channel, it will fall back to the SUSE Manager default channel. - 3.
-Add-on System Types The supplemental system types for the key, e. g.
-Virtualization Host.
-All systems will receive these system types with the key. - 4.
-Contact Method Select how clients communicate with SUSE Manager .
+If a system using this key is not compatible with the selected channel, it will fall back to the Uyuni default channel. - Child Channels When the base channel is selected the list of available child channels will get fetched and display in real time below the base channel.
+Select the child channels you need (for example, the Tools child channel). - 8.
+Add-on System Types The supplemental system types for the key, for example, Virtualization Host.
+All systems will receive these system types with the key. - 9.
+Contact Method Select how clients communicate with Uyuni.
 Default (Pull) waits for the client to check in.
-With Push via SSH and Push via SSH tunnel the server contacts the client via SSH (with or without tunnel) and pushes updates and actions, etc. For more information about contact methods, see Book "Best Practices", Chapter 8 "Contact Methods". - 5.
-Universal Default Select whether this key should be considered the primary activation key for your organization. - Warning: Changing the Default Activation Key

-Only one universal default activation key can be defined per organization.
-If a universal key already exists for this organization, you will unset the currently used universal key by activating the check box.

-6. Click Create Activation Key.
+With Push via SSH and Push via SSH tunnel the server contacts the client via SSH (with or without tunnel) and pushes updates and actions, etc. For more information about contact methods, see Book "Best Practices", Chapter 8 "Contact Methods". - 10.
+Universal Default Select whether this key should be considered the primary activation key for your organization. - Warning: Changing the Default Activation Key Only one universal default activation key can be defined per organization.
+If a universal key already exists for this organization, you will unset the currently used universal key by activating the check box. - 11.
+Click Create Activation Key.